SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 ### Synthesis
 The RTL directory is agnostic to the synthesis tool.
 For Renesas Go Configure Software Hub, import `rtl/*.v`, apply the constraints found in `constraints/bnn_top.sdc`, and map the physical pins using `constraints/pinmap.pcf`.

-## Institutional Compliance Audit Logging
+## Monitoring and Audit Logging
-The system includes an institutional-grade compliance monitor (`monitoring/bnn_trading_monitor.py`).
+The system includes a performance monitor (`monitoring/bnn_trading_monitor.py`).
 It consumes the ESP32 serial feed to generate an immutable JSONL audit trail of every inference, verifying that latency SLAs are met continuously in production environments.

 ## License
 MIT License.
 See LICENSE file for details.